haskell/cabal/Cabal/doc/nix-local-build-overview.rst

 Nix-style local builds combine the best of non-sandboxed and sandboxed Cabal:

-1. Like sandboxed Cabal today, we build sets of independent local packages deterministically and independent of any global state. v2-build will never tell you that it can't build your package because it would result in a "dangerous reinstall."
+1. Like sandboxed Cabal previously, we build sets of independent local packages deterministically and independent of any global state. v2-build will never tell you that it can't build your package because it would result in a "dangerous reinstall."
 Given a